-IT process and general computer controls are key to safeguarding your assets and maintaining data integrity and the operational effectiveness of your organisation.
+Information technology processes and general computer controls (GCC) are key to safeguarding your assets, maintaining data integrit and the operational effectiveness of your business.

-Our services identify, develop and test internal controls and policies.
+At Audit Solutions, based in Montreal Canada, we identify, develop and test internal controls and policies.
 Control reviews are created and implemented to address management objectives ranging from cost recovery, to application and infrastructure controls.
-We seek to highlight significant exposures and recommend potential solutions for risk mitigation.
+We highlight significant exposures and recommend solutions for risk mitigation.

 - Knowledge of business and industry